ibm-cloud-docs/solution-tutorials/vmware-onboarding-5-order-cluster-storage.hidden.md

 {: step}

-1. Login to the IBM Cloud and navigate to the IBM Cloud Catalog (https://cloud.ibm.com/catalog).
+1. Login to the IBM Cloud and navigate to the IBM Cloud Catalog.
 Search for and click on the VMware Solutions tile:

    ![Architecture](images/solution-vmware-onboarding-hidden/order-cluster/catalog-tile.png){: class="center"}